lpereira/lwan/README.md

 are stripped in the release version.
 Debugging messages are printed for each and every request.

-On debug builds, sanitizers can be enabled.
+On these builds, sanitizers can be enabled.
 To select which one to build Lwan with, specify one of the following options to the CMake invocation line:

  - `-DSANITIZER=ubsan` selects the Undefined Behavior Sanitizer.